 The roll will be marked for each study period.
-The student may then, with permission of the supervising librarian or teacher, go outside to work in the quadrangle.
+The student may then, with permission of the supervising librarian or teacher, go outside to work in a space that can still be supervised.

-The student must be engaged doing productive work such as homework, research for SAC tasks, or working on subjects taken outside NCC.
+The student must be engaged doing productive work such as homework, research for SAC tasks, or working on subjects taken outside the College.
 The student must arrive promptly at their designated study site with allocated work materials at the beginning of each period.

-If a student has arranged a meeting with a classroom teacher during a study period, they must let the librarian know and their attendance must be noted.
+If a student has arranged a meeting with a classroom or subject teacher during a study period, they must let the librarian know and their attendance must be noted.